mildmongrel/thicket/README.md

 ## Features

-- Support for booster drafts
+- Booster draft and sealed deck support
 - Dual-pane interface for drafting and building a deck
+- Send deck to deckstats.net for analysis, sample draws, etc.
+- Save drafted decks in standard .dec format
+- Fairness enforcement:
+  - Client/server architecture; server maintains the state of drafts and players, clients receive only the information they are allowed to know
-- Calculation of hashes for each player's drafted deck to ensure fairness
+  - Calculation of hashes for each player's drafted deck

 ## Bugs and Enhancements